CarolineLanglet/sharedVocGroup/README.md

                 - D vs X : the fourth one with D's speech turn, the other participants' speech turns (A, B, C) will be noted X

-2. Run Dialign on the corpus
+2. Run Dialign on the corpus for offline and speaker-centered measures :

-output obtained :
+output obtained (for more details about output see the dialign documetation)
-- dial-synthesis.csv : results for the measures applied on all the files of the corpus
+- dial-synthesis.csv : results for the measures applied on all the files of the corpus.
+The speaker-centered measures in the file are relevant for an analysis of the shared vocabulary between speaker S and the rest of the group (Offline and )
 - for each file :
-    -> the lexicon of the repeated expressions
-    -> the annotated dialogue
+    -> the lexicon of the repeated expressions (shared vocabulary between the speaker S and the rest of the group) -> the annotated dialogue

-For more detailled about the output, see Dialign documentation

-3. From the results of dialign :
+3. Building the shared lexicon of the group from the results of dialign :
+    Script : getSharedLexiconGroup.py
+    Input : output directory of dialign (file-dialogue.txt and file-lexicon.txt)
+    Output : directory (shLexiconGlobal) containing 1 file of the shared vocabulary for each conversation.

+4. Applying offline and group-centered measures
+    Script : offlineGpMeasures.py
+    Input : shLexiconGlobal (directory obtained at stage 3.
+Building the shared lexicon of the group) Output : synthesisGlobalAllConv.csv contained the results of the offline group-centered measures for all the conversations.

+5. Applying online measures :
+    Script : onlineMeasures.py
+    Input : output directory of dialign (file-dialogue.txt and file-lexicon.txt) AND shLexiconGlobal directory obtained at stage 3.
---> Build the shared lexicon of the group:
+    Output : resultsOnLine.csv containing the results of the online measures.

-By processing conversations L vs X,